AI-Native Transformation Framework

 AI-Strategic — Leadership redesigns the organization around AI and makes AI literacy a condition of leadership.
 See the reference framework.

-AI-Aware — Individual uses AI ad hoc without changing workflows.
+AI-Aware (Tier 1) — Individual uses AI as a personal tool without changing workflows.
 See the reference framework.

-AI-Augmented — Individual integrates AI into recurring workflows systematically.
+AI-Augmented (Tier 2) — Individual integrates AI into recurring workflows systematically.
 See the reference framework.

 AI Engineering